anshul/ctdemo/mongo.md

 # Docs on mongo

-* We use mongo everywhere!!!
+* We use mongo everywhere.